iiasa/ixmp/doc/api.rst

   # Make 'p2' the default Platform
   $ ixmp platform add default p2

-…or, use the methods of :obj:`ixmp.config`.
+…or, use the methods of :data:`.ixmp.config`.

 .. currentmodule:: ixmp